Apple iPhone 14 Review

-If you want the best camera experience, the iPhone 14 Pro reigns.
-The upgraded 48MP main might oversharpen certain images, but for the most part, it offers up a superior experience with far more control thanks to the ProRes modes.
+If you want the best camera experience, the iPhone 14 Pro reigns – and the excellent Samsung Galaxy S23 Ultra beats that too.
+The upgraded 48MP main camera on the 14 Pro might oversharpen certain images, but for the most part, it offers up a superior experience with far more control thanks to the ProRes modes.

 Video remains a strong skill though, and an area the iPhone 14 is comfortably ahead of the Samsung and Google competition.
 New modes include a stabilised Action Mode that smooths out fast-moving subjects and the ability to shoot 4K in Cinematic Mode.